Foxfield Railway: Location

 The original line left the Crewe to Derby Line a little west of the station.
 The link has been lifted, but several abandoned wagons can be seen in the old sidings from passing trains.
 A station and depot have been built at Caverswall Road, half a mile north of Blythe Bridge railway station along Blythe Bridge Road.

 The station at Caverswall offers visitor facilities such as a Buffet serving hot and cold food and drinks and a Real Ale bar "The One Legged Shunter".
 Also a museum building displaying a variety of artifacts relating to local railways and locomotives currently out of service.
 The adjacent Olcote Animal Sanctuary has an enclosure next to the miniature railway where animals can be found the first three Sundays in a month.

 The railway operates Sundays and Bank Holidays from April to October and Santa Special trains during December.

 Locomotive fleet

 The Foxfield Railway has the largest collection of standard gauge steam locomotives in Staffordshire, most of which are of industrial origins.
-Also a reasonable sized collection of industrial diesels.
+Also a collection of industrial diesels.